 Yes.
 Due to the severe health risks associated with COVID-19 and the fact that reinfection with COVID-19 is possible, you should be vaccinated regardless of whether you already had COVID-19 infection.
 Talk to your doctor if you have more questions about getting a COVID-19 vaccine.

 If I get the COVID-19 vaccine, do I still need to take other precautions?

 Yes, even if you get vaccinated, we recommend you continue with the other prevention measures you’ve been doing, such as washing your hands, wearing a mask, staying six feet apart, and limiting gatherings.
-Many people in our state will need to wait months to get the vaccine, and masks and other prevention measures are still recommended to help prevent the spread of COVID-19 to people who are not yet vaccinated.
-We also want to remind you that it’s not too late to get your flu vaccine.
+This will help prevent the spread of COVID-19 to people who are not yet vaccinated.

 Where can I find more information about the COVID-19 vaccine?